Italian bond yields drop ahead of confidence vote

 Conte won a confidence vote in the Chamber of Deputies on Monday as he clung to power after a junior partner quit the ruling coalition and triggered a political crisis.

+The spread between German and Italian government bond yields DE10IT10=RR was at 108.8 basis points.

-Some analysts expected appetite for high-yielding debt would prevail even in the worst-case scenario of snap elections.
+Some analysts expected appetite for high-yielding debt would prevail even in the worst-case scenario.

 “With snap elections the spread is likely to jump to 150 basis points, but after that, new buyers will come to the market and the spread will gradually move versus previous levels,” said Anna Guglielmetti, head of institutional portfolio management Italy at Credit Suisse.